 On a 8 core machine, above standalone cluster configuration, $ pstree -aup | grep pyspark | | |-python,32602 -m pyspark.daemon | | | |-python,32608 -m pyspark.daemon | | | |-python,32609 -m pyspark.daemon | | | |-python,32614 -m pyspark.daemon | | | `-python,32616 -m pyspark.daemon | | | |-python,32601 -m pyspark.daemon | | | |-python,32607 -m pyspark.daemon | | | |-python,32612 -m pyspark.daemon | | | `-python,32615 -m pyspark.daemon | |-grep,1487 --color=auto pyspark PID 32602 -> The master python job which interacts with the spark executor to fetch data Other PIDs are the spacy workers launched, default behavior is one worker per CPU core.

 Suppose we ran the apache spark worker with 8 core, and allocated 1 CPU for each executor, then it will fork 8x8 = 64 python processes to do the task, in place of 8 processes.
 Which will degrade pipeline performance.

 Kubernetes cluster manager this problem won’t happen as both

 will restrict the system view to application restricted — similar to VMs; with the

 namespace features.
 So the spark executor

-or the python worker won’t see entire CPU / RAM for utilization, they gets it by
+or the python worker won’t see the entire CPU / RAM for utilization, they get it by

 the allocation specified based on the container spec on both Yarn and Kubernetes

-Ensure you are writing spark pipeline with serialisable objects, or do lazy evaluation.
+Ensure you are writing spark pipeline with serializable objects, or do lazy evaluation.

-Use the different cluster manager other than standalone one to get more control over allocating resources to the executors.
+Use a different cluster manager other than a standalone one to get more control over-allocating resources to the executors.